Chessbrain/IMDB-DB-Dump-Projects/Data Warehouse/README.md

  - Which combination of Director and Writer produced the most consistent good ratings
  - What genres perform badly (in a specific year) therefor, are probably a bad investment

 ↑ Just to give a few examples.
-I have also opted to used a [Star Schema](https://docs.microsoft.com/en-us/power-bi/guidance/star-schema) over [Snowflake](https://docs.microsoft.com/en-us/analysis-services/multidimensional-models-olap-logical-dimension-objects/dimensions-introduction) mainly because there was no need to over complicate, and my solution overall required no extra connections between the tables.
+I have also opted to use a [Star Schema](https://docs.microsoft.com/en-us/power-bi/guidance/star-schema) over [Snowflake](https://docs.microsoft.com/en-us/analysis-services/multidimensional-models-olap-logical-dimension-objects/dimensions-introduction) mainly because there was no need to over complicate, and my solution overall required no extra connections between the tables.

 ### Hierarchies
 The Cube solution will be missing hierarchies, simply because there is no hierarchy.
 Dates in the database are only on the [Year] level and there are no data sets that require hierarchies.